PSO Autopilot Manual

 🔄 Settings Snapshot & Restore

-When bApplySettingsOverride is enabled, the Boot Loader captures a snapshot of your Project Settings before applying overrides.
-The original values are automatically restored when warmup completes or when the actor is destroyed, so your runtime settings are never permanently altered.
+When bApplySettingsOverride is enabled, the PSO Autopilot Loader captures a snapshot of your Project Settings before applying overrides.
+The original values are automatically restored when startup preparation completes or when the actor is destroyed, so your runtime settings are never permanently altered.

 Delegates